 Radeon RX 6800: Big Navi is potent when it comes to hashing, and all of the cards we've tested hit similar hash rates of around 65MH/s and 170W power use.
 The RX 6800 is generally cheaper than the others and used a bit less power, making it the clear winner.
 Plus, when you're not mining, it's a very capable gaming GPU.

 GeForce RTX 3090: This is the fastest graphics card right now, for mining and gaming purposes, and it's the only Nvidia Ampere GPU that won't be replaced by an LHR equivalent.
 The time to break even is pretty bad, but if you do get into the black it will end up with the highest profitability from that point forward.
-But even at $8.50 of profit per day it's tough to stomach buying a $2,500 GPU for mining.
+But at less than $4 of profit per day it's tough to stomach buying a $2,600 GPU for mining.